Hamburger: East Asia

 Rice burgers mentioned above are also available in several East Asian countries such as Taiwan and South Korea.
-Lotteria is a big hamburger franchise in Japan owned by the South Korean Lotte group, with outlets also in China, South Korea, Vietnam, and Taiwan.
+Lotteria is a prominent hamburger franchise in Japan owned by the South Korean Lotte group, with outlets also in China, South Korea, Vietnam, and Taiwan.
 In addition to selling beef hamburgers, they have hamburgers made from squid, pork, tofu, and shrimp.
 Variations available in South Korea include Bulgogi burgers and Kimchi burgers.

 In the Philippines, a wide range of major U.S. fast-food franchises are well represented, together with local imitators, often amended to the local palate.
-The chain McDonald's (locally nicknamed "McDo") has a range of burger and chicken dishes often accompanied by plain steamed rice or French fries.
-The Philippines boasts its own burger chain called Jollibee, which offers burger meals and chicken, including a signature burger called "Champ."
-Jollibee now has several outlets in the United States, the Middle East, and East Asia.
+The chain McDonald's (locally nicknamed "McDo") has a range of burger and chicken dishes often accompanied by plain steamed rice, or French fries.
+The Philippines boasts its own burger chain called Jollibee, which offers burger meals and chicken, including a signature burger called "Champ".
+Jollibee now has several outlets in the United States, the SWANA region, and East Asia.

 India

-In India, burgers are usually made from chicken or vegetable patties due to cultural beliefs against eating beef (which stem from Hindu religious practice) and pork (which stems from Islamic religious practice).
-Because of this, most fast food chains and restaurants in India do not serve beef.
-McDonald's in India, for instance, does not serve beef, offering the "Maharaja Mac" instead of the Big Mac, substituting the beef patties with chicken.
-Another version of the Indian vegetarian burger is the wada pav, consisting of a deep-fried potato patty dipped in gram flour batter.
+In India, burger is a term in Indian English that refers to a variety of sandwiches usually made from chicken or vegetable patties, due to cultural beliefs against eating beef (which stem from Hindu religious practice) and pork (which stems from Islamic religious practice).
+Accordingly, most fast food chains and restaurants in India do not serve beef.
+McDonald's in India, for instance, offers the "Maharaja Mac" instead of the Big Mac, substituting the beef patties with chicken.
+Another version of the Indian vegetarian burger is the Bombay burger, consisting of a deep-fried potato patty dipped in gram flour batter.
 It is usually served with mint chutney and fried green chili.
-Another alternative is the "Buff Burger," made with buffalo meat.

 Pakistan

-In Pakistan, apart from American fast food chains, burgers can be found in stalls near shopping areas, the best known being the "shami burger."
-This is made from "shami kebab," made by mixing lentils and minced lamb.
+In Pakistan, apart from in American fast food chains, burgers can be found in stalls near shopping areas.
+The best known is the "shami burger".
+This is made from "shami kebab", made by mixing lentils and minced lamb.
 Onions, scrambled eggs, and ketchup are the most popular toppings.

 Malaysia

-In Malaysia, there are 300 McDonald's restaurants.
-The menu in Malaysia also includes eggs and fried chicken on top of regular burgers.
-Burgers are also easily found at nearby mobile kiosks, especially Ramly Burger.
+Fast-food burger restaurants in Malaysia typically sell eggs and fried chicken in addition to U.S.-style burgers.
+A popular local brand is Ramly Burger, which combines a standard hamburger with an omelette.

 Mongolia

-In Mongolia, a recent fast food craze due to the sudden influx of foreign influence has led to the prominence of the hamburger.
+In Mongolia, a recent surge in popularity of fast food due to the sudden influx of foreign influence has led to increasing prominence of the hamburger.
 Specialized fast food restaurants serving to Mongolian tastes have sprung up and seen great success.